 Knee osteoarthritis, distinguished by chronic pain and functional impairment, is the predominant type of arthritis in the United States.
 This multifactorial, progressive joint disease exhibits a global prevalence of 16%, escalating with age and obesity.
-Given the significant morbidity associated with knee arthritis, research efforts are focusing on both treatment strategies and prevention of disease progression.1
+Considering the significant morbidity associated with knee arthritis, research efforts are focusing on both treatment and prevention of disease progression.1

 Additional data were collected regarding the presence or absence of knee replacement surgery and static alignment of the hip-knee-ankle angles, among other variables.
 The final data were adjusted for age, sex, and initial KL grade of severity.

 Out of 1,212 respondents (mean age 63.2 ± 7.9 years), at baseline, 37% of respondents reported frequent symptoms of knee pain, 65% demonstrated some medial joint space narrowing, and 64% recorded KL scale of severity at level 2, 29% at level 3, and 7% at level 4.
 Results from the Historical Physical Activity Survey revealed 887 respondents reported walking for exercise since age 50 years.

 The minimum estimated days of walking for exercise since age 50 years was 13, and the maximum was 2,100.
 The median number of days walking was 845.
 However, for the purposes of this study, any participant reporting walking for exercise since age 50 years was classified as a “walker,” and outcomes were analyzed for walkers vs. non-walkers without further quantification.